Library: Policy

 (3) Capacity increase or decrease recommendations.
 Capacity increase or decrease recommendations are documented on Form 07LC080E, Licensing Services Supplemental Information, and submitted to the supervisor.

 (4) Approval.
 When capacity change is approved, the statewide licensing coordinator or designee issues the program a license reflecting the new capacity and initial license issuance date.
-A license copy is provided to Licensing staff.
+The license is provided to Licensing staff.

 (1) Licensing staff emails: